Phidk/warranty-repair-ledger/README.md

 ## Frontend helper UI (React)

 `frontend/` contains a small Vite + React app that rides on the same API so non-backend reviewers can poke at the data model without dropping to REST tooling.

+It now mirrors the CLI workflow end-to-end:
+- add or delete products straight from the UI (with warranty checks inline)
+- open repairs, mark them InProgress → Fixed/Rejected, and filter by status without re-issuing manual REST calls
+- adjust the “expiring soon” window and refresh the snapshot panel with a click

 ### Run the frontend locally